AllenDowney/Portfolio/narrative18.md

 In May 2017, I developed a workshop based on the class, which I presented at PyCon 2017 in Oregon.
 I will present a revised version of the workshop at PyCon 2018 in May.

-In Fall 2017 I taught the class without Jason.
+In Fall 2017 I taught [Complexity Science](https://sites.google.com/site/complexityscience17/) again, this time without Jason.
 I continued work on *Think Complexity*, developing two new chapters on evolution.
 Recently I signed a contract to publish the second edition with O'Reilly Media.
 The book is in technical review now and should be published by June 2018.